Man notices detail in Netflix documentary, realizes mom was fertility doctors’ victim, family says

 Since that documentary first came out, 14 people have filed lawsuits against Cline.
-More families, like the Noblets, have also discovered they were victimized.
+More families, like the Noblets, have also discovered they were victimized, KTLA sister station WXIN reports.

 Jerry and Pamela met in 1974.
 The couple had three sons.
 The two oldest, Josh and Ryan, excelled in athletics.
 The close-knit Catholic family never dreamed of what they would learn in June of 2022.